-Multisyllabic mantras are found in Tantra and for invocation and meditation on a deity and yidam, also in the context of rituals
+Multisyllabic mantras are found in Tantra where they are used for invocation and meditation on deities and yidams, also in the context of rituals.

 In the Quabbala, the universal properties of letters are applied.
 In the Sepher Jetzira rabbis have tried to systematize this kabbalistic knowledge.